ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Verifier.

-The Verifier appraises that the received handle `H` is "fresh" according to the definition provided in {{freshness}}, and generates an Attestation Result.
-The Attestation Result is conveyed to the Attester.
+The Verifier appraises that the received handle `H` is "fresh" according to the definition provided in {{epochfreshness}} whereby retries are required in the case of mismatching handles, and generates an Attestation Result.
+The
+Attestation Result is conveyed to the Attester.

 After the transmission of handle `H'` a new epoch `E'` is